Moscow State University: Russian Orthodox Church

 On November 18, 2011, the Academic Council of Moscow University decided to award Patriarch Kirill of Moscow and All Russia the title of Honorary Doctor of Moscow State University "for his outstanding contribution to the spiritual education of young people and close cooperation."
 On September 28, 2012, during the Patriarch's visit to Moscow State University, Viktor Sadovnichy presented him with the diploma of honorary Doctor of Moscow State University.
 According to some media reports, before the patriarch's arrival at Moscow State University, students complained that they were being forcibly escorted to a meeting, but the student council and the press service of Moscow State University denied this.
 At a meeting with representatives of the student council, Rector Viktor Sadovnichy admitted that the facts of coercion were.

 Criticism

-O. A. Zinovieva, a cultural critic at the Moscow State University Faculty of Arts, published a book in 2009 claiming to involve GULAG prisoners in the construction of the first stage.
-The theory has no scientific confirmation, as it is presented without any evidence and is criticized by experts working with archival historical documents.
-There is no mention of this in the fundamental work of the German sociologist Dietmar Neutatz "The Moscow Metro from the first projects to the great construction of Stalinism," in which he examines the social composition of the builders of the subway.

 Criminal case for bribery

 In October 2012, a criminal case was opened against Mikhail Basharatyan, Deputy Dean of the Faculty of World Politics at Moscow State University, and Viktor Baris, Head of the Department of Philosophy and Political Science at the Academy of Labor and Social Relations, under the article "receiving a large-scale bribe by a group of individuals by prior agreement".

 The criminal case was opened in accordance with paragraphs "a" and "b" of part 5 of Article 290 of the Criminal Code of the Russian Federation.
 In mid-October 2012, a young man applying to graduate school contacted the police.
 In his statement, he indicated that he was offered to pay 30,000 euros for successful admission and subsequent defense of his thesis at the university.

 The young man wanted to enter the postgraduate program of the Academy of Labor and Social Relations.
 For 30 thousand euros, Basharatyan and Baris promised to ensure admission and postgraduate studies, and also assured that he would have no problems with his PhD thesis and with its defense at Lomonosov Moscow State University.
 On October 30, as part of the previously reached agreements, the suspects received 1 million rubles as a bribe.
 At the time of receiving the money, the criminals were caught red-handed.

 After his detention, Basharatyan was arrested, and the case was brought to court in 2014.
 At the same time, Basharatyan was not a member of any university dissertation council, so he could not influence the result of the defense of postgraduate works.